-In the development of this package we tried to provide an MPI-like API.
-To achieve this similarity, all the methods corresponding to WMPI functions are defined in class JWMPI and have the same name and number of parameters.
+In the development of this package we tried to provide the user with a MPI-like API.
+The usual programmer of MPI will not find any difficulty with using JWMPI.
+To achieve this similarity, all the methods corresponding to WMPI functions are defined in class JWMPI and have exactly the same name and number of parameters.
 The user just needs to extend the JWMPI class.

 In Figure 2 we can see a piece of a WMPI program written in C. In Figure 3 is presented the equivalent program ported to Java using our Java-to-WMPI interface.
+As we can see both programs look quite very similar.